Healthy Homes Assessment Wellington Central

 Wellington Central Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory for all Wellington Central and New Zealand rental homes where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is required in all Wellington Central and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records that demonstrate compliance with all Healthy Homes Standard that apply or will be applicable during the tenure of your rental home.
+• Landlords and property managers must keep records that prove conformance with all Healthy Homes Standards that apply or will be applied throughout the tenancy period of an apartment rental.

-• All the boarding homes (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

 Beginning 1 July 2024